-Investments in Tax-Exempt Mortgage Revenue Bonds and Property Loans
+Investments in Mortgage Revenue Bonds and Property Loans

-Valuation - As all of the Company's investments in tax-exempt mortgage revenue bonds are classified as available-for-sale securities, they are carried on the balance sheet at their estimated fair values.
+Valuation - As all of the Company's investments in mortgage revenue bonds are classified as available-for-sale securities, they are carried on the balance sheet at their estimated fair values.
 The Company owns 100% of each of these bonds.
 There is no active trading market for the bonds and price quotes for the bonds are not available.
-As a result, the Company bases its estimate of fair value of the tax-exempt mortgage revenue bonds using discounted cash flow and yield to maturity analysis performed by management.
+As a result, the Company bases its estimate of fair value of the mortgage revenue bonds using discounted cash flow and yield to maturity analysis performed by management.
 This calculation methodology encompasses judgment in its application.
 If available, management may also consider price quotes on similar bonds or other information from external sources, such as pricing services or broker quotes.
 Pricing services, broker quotes and management's analysis provide indicative pricing only.

-As of December 31, 2012, all of the Company's tax-exempt mortgage revenue bonds were valued using discounted cash flow and yield to maturity analyses performed by management.
+As of December 31, 2013, all of the Company's mortgage revenue bonds were valued using discounted cash flow and yield to maturity analyses performed by management.
 Management's valuation encompasses judgment in its application.
 The key assumption in management's yield to maturity analysis is the range of effective yields on the individual bonds.
-At December 31, 2012, the range of effective yields on the individual bonds was 5.7% to 8.4%.
+At December 31, 2013, the range of effective yields on the individual bonds was 6.3% to 9.8% per annum.
 Additionally, the Company calculated the sensitivity of the key assumption used in calculating the fair values of these bonds.
-Assuming an immediate ten percent adverse change in the key assumption, the effective yields on the individual bonds would increase to a range of 6.2% to 9.3% and would result in additional unrealized losses on the bond portfolio of approximately \$10.3 million.
+Assuming an immediate ten percent adverse change in the key assumption, the effective yields on the individual bonds would increase to a range of 6.9% to 10.8% per annum and would result in additional unrealized losses on the bond portfolio of approximately \$22.1 million.
 This sensitivity analysis is hypothetical and is as of a specific point in time.
 The results of the sensitivity analysis may not be indicative of actual changes in fair value and should be used with caution.